Link4real/Plushie-Mod/README.md

-# Link4real Fabric Mod Template
+# Plushie Mod

-## Mod Template for all Fabric Mods by Link4real!
+## Adds many cute plushies to the game!